Nutritionist and Dietitian Programs in Massachusetts

 The Online programs offered at the universities & colleges may be more flexible for working students.
 Additionally, for students from remote places & those having family responsibilities, it gets easier for them to manage their time and responsibilities.
 The students may also benefit from online programming that allows them to take classes when they have the time.

 Massachusetts Nutritionist Salary and Employment Outlook

 According to the U.S. Bureau of Labor Statistics, the nationwide employment growth of nutritionists and dietitians is expected to increase by 20 percent from 2010 to 2020 (BLS.gov/ooh, 2012).
 The BLS projects that these professionals, as part of the health care industry, may be in demand as a result of the increased awareness of the importance diet and nutrition play in preventing heart disease and diabetes.
-Nursing homes in particular are expected to experience a demand for nutritionists and dietitians, as the aging population can require special dietary needs.

 Massachusetts Nutritionist and Registered Dietitian Requirements